ErikBjare/dotfiles/README.md

 Just my dotfiles and a nice script for managing them, based on a previously private home repo.

 > *Look again at that dot.
 That's here.
-That's home.*
+That's home.
+That's us.*
 > \- Carl Sagan